 For the first time in years, significant overclocking for locked-loop processors is available to everyone.
-We took the G4400 Pentium Intel For a spin we saw some Performence You can squeeze it out with the new method
+We took the G4400 Pentium Intel For a round and we saw how much performance can be squeezed out of it in the new method

 When it was published to the material For the coverage of the new generation of skilike processors I was a bit confused.
 It was noted that the base frequency of the new K processors with the open product can be fully dynamic.
 In other words, it is possible to play with the frequency without dealing with the product and thus increase the processor frequency.
 At that moment I realized that something was going to be different in this generation.
 Since then, the base frequency modulation has been reserved for the exclusive K processors and is blocked to any other standard processor in the new LGA1151 chassis.